lolgreatjcc/Task-RPG/README.md

 # How to install and run the application:
 1) Fork the repository
 2) Clone the repository onto your local drive
-3) Use expo to run the app
+3) Use expo-cli to run the downloaded project

 Alternative (& Preffered) way of running the application: https://snack.expo.dev/@victoria1232/greedy-carrot